Bestselling author Paul Smith teaches parents how to encourage hesitant children

 Bestselling author Paul Smith knows a lot of ways of encouraging hesitant kids, 101 ways to be precise.
 In his book PARENTING WITH A STORY, Paul documents 101 inspiring lessons to help kids build the kind of character that they and their parents can be proud of.

-I asked Paul to share his thoughts on a common parenting struggle: what do you do when your kid resists trying something new?
-Here’s what he had to say:
+I asked Paul to share his thoughts on a common parenting struggle:

 When she was 12-years-old, her family moved.
 Two years later, Kerri was still feeling a bit like the new kid in town.
 She’d made a few friends but still didn’t know that many other 12-year-olds.
 Watching one of her girlfriends play on a softball team that summer, Kerri sat in the bleachers and secretly wished she was on the field with her.

 “It looks like fun to play,” she thought.

 And she’d make so many new friends that way, too.
 Eventually, her friend asked Kerri if she wanted to join the team.
 This was her big opportunity!
 What did Kerri do?

 Three-plus decades later, Kerri explains that decision this way:

 “I was so scared.
 I’d never played softball before.
 I’d never played any organized sport before!
 So I didn’t know anything about the game.
 I didn’t know the rules, or how to play.
 All I could think about was how I would fail because I didn’t know how.
 It never occurred to me they could teach me those things.
 So I just said no.”

 The remorse didn’t take long to set in.

 “I was so sad.
 I kept going to the games and watching them play.
 There were times I had to wipe away tears, hoping no one had seen me cry.
 I so wanted to be out on that field.
 It’s a decision I still regret.”